Dilant/B2METutorial/src/en/beta-status/README.md

 ::: warning

-Since neither game mechanism nor level design is finalized, **the leaderboards would be reset without any prior notice.** Remember to record your runs, and don't be crazy about hitting a leaderboard.
+Since neither game mechanism nor level design is finalized, **the leaderboards would be reset without any prior notice during the beta period.** Remember to record your runs, and don't be crazy about hitting a leaderboard.

 :::